apache/camel-website/content/blog/2020/06/camel34-whatsnew/index.md

 The [Endpoint DSL](https://camel.apache.org/manual/latest/Endpoint-dsl.html) had a number of annoying bugs fixed and other improvements.
-Its now also easier to use Endpoint DSL to configure endpoints in POJOs as Java fields in a type safe manner, and which can be used with `FluentProducerTemplate` or in your `RouteBuilder` classes as shown:
+Its now also easier to use Endpoint DSL to configure endpoints in POJOs as Java fields in a type safe manner, by using `FluentProducerTemplate` and in `RouteBuilder` classes as in this example:

 ```
 public class MyPojo {